Undergraduate Degree Program Admissions

 You are ineligible to apply for undergraduate degree program admission if you fail to earn the minimum grade of B or higher in two EXPO 25 registration attempts.
+A withdrawal (WD) is considered a registration attempt.
 See Enrollment Policies for Undergraduates to learn how repeated courses affect your GPA.

 Be timely: apply during the semester of taking your third degree course.

 Submitting an application promptly near the conclusion of your degree course(s) stipulated for admission is essential not only for your successful admission but also for degree program completion.
 As a result, students who do not apply for admission to the program in a timely manner are assessed an additional $300 delayed application fee.
 Moreover, degree requirements, including admission courses, can change from year to year, which may result in your losing degree credit if you postpone submitting your application, so don’t delay.